 The Marine and Environmental Sciences (MES) major focuses on physical, chemical, and biological aspects of the marine environment.
-Specific topics include meteorology; wind-driven and deep ocean circulation; estuarine processes; marine geochemistry; chemistry of oil; the safe transport and storage of hazardous materials; survey of marine life, biological productivity; fisheries management; and human influence on the marine environment.
+Specific topics include meteorology; wind-driven and deep ocean circulation; estuarine processes; marine geochemistry; chemistry of oil; the safe transport and storage of hazardous materials; survey of marine life, biological productivity; fisheries management; remote sensing of environmental conditions; and human influence on the marine environment.
 Laboratories, which include field studies on the Thames River in the Marine Science boat, allow students to gain hands-on experience in weather forecasting, computer modeling of the wind-driven ocean circulation, collecting and analyzing oceanographic data, chemical identification of unknown compounds, identification of marine organisms, analysis of commercial fishing techniques and use of geospatial technologies to study the marine environment.
 Applications of theory to solving Coast Guard problems are emphasized throughout the curriculum.
 Courses are primarily quantitative in nature and require a good understanding of physics, chemistry, and calculus.
+The student's academic experience culminates in a Capstone project.
+Through this project, students will reinforce classroom theory with real-world application in an effort to tackle complex problems and provide solutions relevant to Coast Guard missions.